ZLihong/zlihong.github.io/_pages/about.md

   - /about.html
 ---

 Hello !
 I am **Qiqi Chen**, an undergraduate student in Hunan University of Science and Technology.
+Codename "*77".
+In computing, the asterisk is used as a multiplication symbol.
+When you quickly press "×" and two "7" on a speech calculator, you can hear my Chinese name.

 ## Research Interest